VanillaPlusPlus/VPP-Admin-Tools/README.md

 # DayZ Vanilla++ Mod v0.5

 ### Update v0.5 Change log:
--IMPORTATN FOR SERVER OWNERS: add the following in your server.cfg file!
+-IMPORTANT FOR SERVER OWNERS: add the following in your server.cfg file!
 Make sure you don't have any duplicates or else it will error

 ```c
 3DMapMarkers      = 1;   //Set to 0 to restrict all players from placing 3D Markers